Kasjan4/442/README.md

 ## JSON Web Token

-A token stored in localstorage is used to determine the users id.
+A token stored in local storage is used to determine the users id.
 The id of the user helps with displaying the users favourite team information in the My Team page.

 - Here the getUserId function is exported from our lib folder to be used in authentication where needed.
 The token is parsed to get a unique string which represents the user.
 Then the id of the user is given back as parsedToken.sub.